Photography, Videography, and Recording

 These guidelines are compatible with Oregon law (ORS 165.540).

-In relation to photography, videography, and recording, it is expected that all community members will respect the privacy of individuals in the workplace and educational setting.
+In relation to photography, videography, and recording, it is expected that all community members will respect the privacy of individuals in the workplace and in educational settings.

 The secret recording (audio or video) of classes, meetings, or other conversations, including telephone calls, is prohibited, as it does not respect the privacy of individuals, is not compatible with the law (ORS 165.540), and may inhibit an open exchange of ideas.
 In public areas and common spaces where there is usually no reasonable expectation of privacy, photographing or filming without audio is generally lawful.
 In other spaces, such as private offices, dorm rooms, dressing rooms, and restrooms, where people usually have a reasonable expectation of privacy, the consent of all parties must be obtained when recording, photographing, or filming.